 * Correspondence: brenna.bray@nunm.edu; Tel.: +1 206-819-9647

-Abstract: [1] [30-39].Binge eating disorderinge eating disorder affects >2.8 million American adults and is characterized by low remission rates (52–62%) and 20–60% relapse rates.
-Fifty-six percent of individuals with binge eating disorder never receive treatment due to stigma, misconceptions, lack of education, diagnosis, access to care, and inadequate insurance coverage.Therefore, new interventions are needed that can overcome the barriers to recovery.
-Overeaters Anonymous (OA) is a twelve-step program and established fellowship for individuals who self-identify as having problematic or addictive relationships with food or eating.
-OA provides a promising complement for treating binge eating disorder, which often shares overlap with substance-related and addictive disorder processes at the genetic, neurobiological, and behavioral levels.
-OA can be referred clinically or sought out by an individual confidentially, without a diagnosis, and free of charge, thus overcoming the many barriers to treatment.
-This commentary provides a precursory review on findings that support phenomenological and neurobiological overlap between binge eating disorder and substance related and addictive disorders.
-We review existing research findings on the efficacy of twelve-step interventions and OAbinge eating disorder, and review research findings on the psychology and neurobiology of spirituality and religiosity.
-Common misunderstandings about and within OA are also addressed and OA’s limitations are discussed.
-For example, the emphasis on “self-diagnosis” can result in poorly aligned treatment goals, emphasizing the importance of undertaking OA as a complement to professional treatment and care.
-Overall, OA provides a promising option for binge eating disorder treatmentthe role of spiritual interventions in binge eating disorder treatment is unclear and should be conducted. that warrants clinical research on its feasibility and efficacy.
+Abstract: Binge eating (eating objectively large amounts of food with subjective loss of control) is a transdiagnostic feature of eating disorders [1] that is commonly reported among individuals with overweight or obesity and in individuals with- and without eating or weight disorders [30-39].
+When binge eating occurs ≧1/wk for ≧3 months, it meets diagnostic criteria fro binge eating disorder.
+Binge eating disorder is associated with low remission rates, high relapse rates, treatment dissatisfaction, and high rates of failure to receive treatment attributed to stigma, misconceptions, lack of diagnosis, access to care, and inadequate insurance coverage.
+New interventions are needed that can overcome these barriers.
+Spiritual interventions [DESCRIPTION HERE ON WHAT SPIRITUAL INTERVENTIONS ARE, AND WHY THEY MIGHT BE USEFUL FOR BE/BED].
+This commentary reviews existing research findings on the effectiveness of spiritual interventions for binge eating disorder and for substance-related and addictive disorders, which share some overlap with BED.
+Overall, spiritual interventions provide a promising complement to binge eating disorder treatment.
+However,, the role of spiritual interventions in binge eating disorder treatment is unclear and more high-quality research, including randomized controlled trials, should be conducted.

 Keywords: Eating Disorder; Binge Eating Disorder; Overeaters Anonymous; Twelve-Steps; Spirituality; Food Addiction.

-Introduction
+Binge Eating and the Need for New Treatment Options

 Binge eating disorder (BED) is an autonomous DSM-V diagnosis characterized by episodes of rapidly consuming objectively large amounts of food due to loss of control while associated with distress, guilt, and shame, and occurring at least once per week for at least three months {APA, 2022 #10706}.
 The disorder is associated with high lifetime prevalence rates.
 For example, a national survey conducted in 2001–2003 found that 3% of American adults (n=260/9,282) experienced BED in their lifetime and 5-9.5% experienced binge eating behavior (including BED, subthreshold BED and binge eating in bulimia nervosa) {Hudson, 2007 #4907}.
 By contrast, a survey conducted in 397 Arabic medical students in 2022-2023 using the Eating attitude test-26 (EAT-26) identified 32.1% of survey respondents were at risk for an eating disorder, with 55.7% of respondents reporting regularly using food as a means of comfort during the pandemic and 51.1% reporting increased obsession with their weight or body image as a result of the pandemic {Almahmeed, 2025 #10743}.